 ‘We are at a turning point in war’ against jihadism: French President Macron in Niger

-French President Emmanuel Macron said that the fight against jihadism in the Sahel was at “a turning point”, calling on the eight countries in this African region to redefine “more clearly the objectives”.
+French President Emmanuel Macron said that the fight against jihadism in the Sahel was at “a turning point”, calling on the five countries in this African region to redefine “more clearly the objectives”.

 Subscribe to France 24 now: